barretrobbins/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NXjOkjz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Then, open osTicket in your web browser and begin the basic installation process.
+Fill out the informaiton on the page.

+System Settings: Helpdesk Name: First Name (Yours) followed by Help Desk, enter a default email; Admin User: enter first and last name, email address, enter any name for the username and then enter your password.
+Before finishing the installation process for osTicket, the last step is to setup the database in HeidiSQL.
 </p>
 <br />